 Minerals industry spending jumped in 2010, state report says

-Spending on minerals exploration and mine developed increased substantially in 2010 compared with 2009, driven mainly by high prices for gold and zinc, the state of Alaska said in its annual minerals report.
-The report is issued yearly in the fall and details spending in the previous calendar year, using information supplied by minerals companies.
+It was good news, however.
+Spending on minerals exploration and mine developed increased substantially in 2010 compared to 2009, driven mainly by high prices for gold and zinc, the state said in its annual report.

 The state departments of Natural Resources and Commerce, Community and Economic Development compiled the data and issued the report.